huertanix/txtvote/README.md

       twilio_phone: 'your non-shortcode phone number'
       contest_start: '2012-10-16 00:00:00'
       contest_end: '2012-10-19 00:00:00'
+      admin_username: 'a cool username'
+      admin_password: 'a hard password'

 From there, tweak anything else you want and deploy to the web host of your choice, like Heroku or whatevs the kids are using these days.
 This is a Rails 3.2 application.
 If you're new to Rails, check out these fine dox: